justmoon/rowler/README.md

 <a name="open"/>
 ### open([clusterFile, dbName])

-Opens a FoundationDB database.
-This function is just a wrapper on top of fdb##open
+Opens a CockroachDB database.
+This function is just a wrapper on top of `new Roach`
 You need to call this method before you can start using the rest of the API.

 __Arguments__